sreepanicker/Clean-architecture-and-DDD/README.md

 Application source code is structured into three primary packages, namely.
   * application - contains use cases, interfaces for infra layer
-  * domain - contains domain entities, domain logic, business rules,value objects, etc
+  * domain - contains domain entities, domain logic, business rules,value objects, domain events etc
   * infra - contains repository, data access logic, and ports(interface) implementations.

 Within these packages, we create an additional grouping for specific use cases; essentially, it screams about the intent.
 So, we are following screaming and vertical slicing architecture.